Best 3D Printers Under $500 (2026)

 Summary

-The sub-$500 3D printer market in 2026 has reached an inflection point where budget machines now deliver features that were premium-only two years ago: CoreXY motion systems, 500+ mm/s print speeds, automatic calibration, enclosed build chambers, and even multi-color printing.
-The best overall pick is the Bambu Lab A1 Combo (~$369), which pairs a reliable 256x256x256mm bedslinger with the AMS Lite for seamless 4-color printing and full auto-calibration out of the box.
-For users who need an enclosed printer capable of engineering-grade materials like ABS, ASA, and carbon fiber filaments, the Bambu Lab P1S (~$399-449) offers a CoreXY enclosed design with 500 mm/s speeds and 20,000 mm/s acceleration. [src1, src2, src4]
+The sub-$500 3D printer market in Q1 2026 continues to deliver extraordinary value, with CoreXY motion systems, 500+ mm/s print speeds, automatic calibration, enclosed build chambers, and multi-color printing all available well under the $500 mark.
+The best overall pick is the Bambu Lab A1 Combo (~$399), which pairs a reliable 256x256x256mm bedslinger with the AMS Lite for seamless 4-color printing and full auto-calibration out of the box.
+For users who need an enclosed printer capable of engineering-grade materials like ABS, ASA, and carbon fiber filaments, the Bambu Lab P1S (~$399) now regularly sells at its record-low price, offering a CoreXY enclosed design with 500 mm/s speeds and 20,000 mm/s acceleration. [src1, src2, src4]

 Top 12 Models Compared